All Episodes

 Israel and Iran, I thought we were on the brink of World War III.

-Remember all the Panicans were saying we're going to get dragged into World War III.
+Remember all the panicans were saying we're going to get dragged into World War III.

-It was going to be a nuclear war.
+There was going to be a nuclear war.

 Trump was not putting American interests first.